dotse/tls-fed-auth/tls-fed-auth.md

 ## Federation Metadata Updates

-Regularly updating the local copy of federation metadata is essential for accessing the latest information about active entities, current public key pins, and valid certificates.
+Regularly updating the local copy of federation metadata is essential for accessing the latest information about active entities, current public key pins [@!RFC7469], and valid issuer certificates.
 The use of outdated metadata may expose systems to security risks, such as interaction with revoked entities or acceptance of manipulated data.
-If specified in the federation metadata, cache_ttl values SHOULD be respected.

 ## Verifying the Federation Metadata Signature

 Ensuring data integrity and security within the FedTLS framework relies on verifying the signature of downloaded federation metadata.
-This process confirms the data's origin, validating that it comes from the intended source and has not been altered by unauthorized parties.
-Through the process of verifying the metadata's authenticity, trust is established in the information it contains, including valid member certificates and public key pins.
+This verification process confirms the data's origin, ensuring it comes from the intended source and has not been altered by unauthorized parties.
+By establishing the authenticity of the metadata, trust is maintained in the information it contains, including valid member public key pins and issuer certificates.
+To achieve a robust implementation, it is crucial to consider the security aspects outlined in [@!RFC7515].
+Key points include handling algorithm selection, protecting against key compromise, and ensuring the integrity of the signature process.

+## Time Synchronization

+Maintaining synchronized clocks across all federation members is critical for the security of the FedTLS framework.
+Inaccurate timestamps can compromise the validity of digital signatures and certificates, hinder reliable log analysis, and potentially expose the system to time-based attacks.
+Therefore, all federation members MUST employ methods to ensure their system clocks are synchronized with a reliable time source.

 # Acknowledgements